julilili42/search-engine/crawl/README.md

 # Crawl

 Link crawler that discovers English, Tübingen-related web pages and stores them locally.
+Each page is scored for topical relevance, lexical Tübingen cues refined by a DistilBERT semantic check, and near-duplicates are dropped via SimHash.
 It respects `robots.txt` and is resumable: re-running picks up where a previous run stopped.

 ## Setup